Diet and Training

 Having tried freeze-dried food previously (not liking it), I searched the web for something different.
 Had to be nutritious, high in calories (I’ll be burning lots riding and average of 100kms per day fully loaded), easy to prepare and the most important, taste bloody good.

 Found a web site, an Australian product that fills the bill, as they say.
-After reading their article on the one verses the other, I ordered the, ‘AV’ A GO Pack!
+After reading their article on the one versus the other, I ordered the, ‘AV’ A GO Pack!
 No. 1 (with small dampers) to test.
 Any food I decided on had to simply sit well, and make sure it doesn’t upset my stomach.
 The Happy Camper products I got were fabulous, with all the different varieties tasting great.

 Because I have to carry my own water for at least three days straight in some of the sections, I could use water other than drinking water to cook the Happy Camper food.
 A huge advantage over the freeze dried.
 But most of the time I’ll be able to use the water I boiled to heat the meal for coffee, no wasting anything I have to carry.